 Statement by Chair of NOW PAC Toni Van Pelt:

-We also support the nationwide #AskThemMore campaign about the issues that face women and their families and launched a social media campaign to encourage the moderators to ask the candidates about these concerns.
+Additionally, NOW supports the nationwide #AskThemMore campaign about the issues that face women and their families and launched a social media campaign to encourage the moderators to ask the candidates about these concerns.

 Our message to the moderators: Get the candidates on the record on the issues that women and families live with, worry about, and have to overcome each and every day.